-${\mathcal T}$ roubleshooting
+\mathcal{T} roubleshooting

-PROBLEM CAUSE Cooking results The oven is not level.
-(See Installation Instructions.) are not what you expected The oven temperature seems too low or too high.
-See "Adjusting oven temperature" on page 20 to adjust oven temperature.
+PROBLEM CAUSE Cooking results are not what you expected The oven is not level.
+(See Installation Instructions.)
+The oven temperature seems too low or too high.
+See "Adjusting oven temperature" on page 19 to adjust oven temperature.
 You did not preheat the oven before baking (if called for in recipe).
-The recipe you are using may need to be altered to im- prove the taste or appearance of the food.
 You are using a pan that is not the correct type or size.
 Refer to a reliable cookbook or recipe for recommended pan type and size.
 There is not enough air space around pan when baking.
-Allow 11⁄2 to 2 inches (4-5 cm) of air space on all sides of pan.
+Allow 11⁄2 to 2 inches (4 to 5 cm) of air space on all sides of pan.
 The display is showing "PF" There has been a power failure.
 Reset the clock.
-(See page 13.)
+(See page 12.)
 A letter followed by a number shows on the display (for example "E3," "F1") Press the Lower Oven Cancel pad.
 If the code reappears, note the code and call for service.
-(See Step 2 on page 50.)
+(See Step 2 on pages 51 and 52.)
 The key pads do not operate The Control Lock has been set.
-(See "Using the control lock" on page 8.)
+(See "Using the control lock" on page 7.)
 Turn off the Control Lock by pressing and holding the Control Lock pad (Number Pad 3) for 5 seconds.
 The Sabbath mode has been set ("Sab" appears on the display).
 Turn off the Sabbath mode by pressing and holding Number Pad 6 for 5 seconds.

-If none of these items was causing your problem, see "Requesting Assistance or Service" on page 50.
+If none of these items was causing your problem, see "Requesting Assistance or Service" on pages 51 and 52.

-equesting Assistance or
+equesting Assistance or Service